 What has timber production got to do with climate protection?
 Answer – A lot.

+Timber – The ecological balance of a raw material.
 Active climate protection by means of carbon dioxide storage

 Every tree in the forest produces wood in the course of its lifetime.
 Apart from sunlight and the nutrients of the soil dissolved in water, it needs for that purpose above all carbon dioxide, CO2.
 Carbon dioxide, commonly known as a greenhouse gas, is largely responsible for climate change.
 While growing, trees are constantly extracting large quantities of CO2 from the atmosphere and storing it as carbon in the wood.
 Additionally, oxygen is produced along the way, which is all-important for animal and human life.